 In coordination with FHWA's Every Day Counts (EDC) initiative, ADOT LPA Section has established the Fed-Aid Project Delivery Stakeholder Council.
-The Council is comprised of members from ADOT, Federal Highway Administration, Councils of Government and Metropolitan Planning Organizations with consideration to ensure representation from regions and communities throughout the state.
-This initiative will enhance the communication dialog on topics concerning federally funded LPA transportation projects and program delivery.
-This council will:
+The Council is composed of members from ADOT, FHWA, Councils of Government, and Metropolitan Planning Organizations with consideration to ensure representation from regions and communities throughout the state.
+This initiative enhances the communication dialog on topics concerning federally funded LPA transportation projects and program delivery and provides an additional platform for continuous improvement.
+The Council will:

-- Provide opportunities to learn and share information; - Pass on communication and information to their networks and return feedback; - Improve communication between ADOT and LPAs; - Ask for information from participants; - Serve a one year term limit with the option to serve one additional year.
+- Provide opportunities to learn and share information - Pass on communication and information to their networks and return feedback - Improve communication between ADOT and LPAs - Ask for information from participants

+Council members serve a one-year term limit with the option to serve one additional year